babak2/SearchTerm/README.md

 ## To Run

-if you are in ./build/bin directory (or use cd to change to this directory)
+If you are already in ./build/bin directory (i.e. used cd to change to this directory)

 ```
-working-or-proj-directory/build/bin/$ ./search_term  <path_to_txt_file>
+./search_term  <path_to_txt_file>
 ```

-Or (when you are in working-or-proj-directory)
+Otherwise, if you are in the project/working directory:

 ```
-working-or-proj-directory$ ./build/bin/search_term  <path_to_txt_file>
+./build/bin/search_term  <path_to_txt_file>
 ```

 ### Input file examples

-there are a few input .txt files for use and testing in the `working-or-proj-directory/input_files/` directory
+There are a few input .txt files for use and testing in the `/input_files` directory